firman-alam/firman-alam/README.md

 - 👋 Hi, I’m @firman-alam
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning front-end dev and back-end dev, I learn ReactJS and Typescript
+- 🌱 I’m a Fullstack Developer with tech stack, NextJs (JS and Ts) and Golang
 - 📫 How to reach me aladiat046@gmail.com

 <!---